google/wuffs/doc/spec/rac-spec.md

 knowing the `CFileSize` in order to identify the `Root Node`, which is either at the start or the end of the `CFile`.

+Each `Node` has a `DRange`, which can be empty. `Branch Node`s can also have
-Each `Node` has a `DRange`.
-An empty `DRange` means that the `Node` contains metadata or other decompression context such as a shared dictionary.
+attributes: elements that aren't child `Node`s, which must have an empty `DRange`.
+Empty elements contain metadata or other decompression context such as a shared dictionary.

 Each `Leaf Node` also has 3 `CRange`s (`Primary`, `Secondary` and `Tertiary`), any or all of which may be empty.
 The contents of the `CFile`, within those